Shamima Begum the Bangladeshi IS bride

 “The caliphate is over,” she told the Times.
 “There was so much oppression and corruption that I don’t think they deserved a victory.
 I know what everyone at home thinks of me.
 But I just want to come home to have my child.
 All I want to do is come home to Britain.”

 Shamima Begum again lost her appeal to return to the UK government in the wake of 2021.
-In February 2021, five Supreme Court judges of the UK turned down her request of returning to the UK to fight for retrieving her citizenship.
+In February 2021, five Supreme Court judges of the UK turned down her request to return to the UK to fight for retrieving her citizenship.

 According to the UK government there, 900 people like her pose national security concerns who have travelled from the UK to an ISIS-controlled area in Syria and Iraq.
 They estimate around 20% of all, some 180 of them are killed and 40% returned.
 More than 100 of them are women who travelled to ISIS-controlled territory from the UK alone.